Information for Clients/Families/Caregivers

 - We are screening all clients and those coming with them to the appointment for symptoms of COVID-19.
 We will be calling before your appointment and asking again when you arrive.
-If you are feel unwell please let us know and we can rebook your appointment.
+If you are feeling unwell, please let us know and we can rebook your appointment.

-- Site Entry – some Hearing and Speech Nova Scotia (HSNS) locations are within hospitals that may have screening in place.
+- Some Hearing and Speech Nova Scotia (HSNS) locations are within hospitals that may have screening in place.
 Please follow their directions for entering and exiting the buildings.
 If you are denied entry for some reason, please call your clinician or the HSNS site and we will be happy to rebook your appointment.

 - Our staff are monitoring their health daily.
 At times this may result in a cancelled appointment.
 We will rebook as soon as possible.

 How care has changed at HSNS

 - During the pandemic we have offered telehealth (phone and computer) appointments for our clients.
 We will continue to offer both in-person and telehealth appointments.
 Telehealth may involve asking questions about your health, or asking questions about a particular condition in order to give your audiologist or speech language pathologist the critical information they need to help treat you or your loved one.
 The questions may be asked by any one of our staff.
 All your information will be kept confidential.

 - We are asking all clients, caregivers, and children over 2 years of age to wear a mask.
 If you or your child has a medical reason not to wear a mask, please let our staff know.

 - Upon arriving at the site, you can let one of our staff know you have arrived.
 They will likely ask more screening questions.
 Once the questions have been answered someone will take you into an office to begin your session or we may ask you to wait for a few moments in a pre-arranged seating area.